 Prior to joining the firm, Ms. Lubin was an Assistant District Attorney at the Kings County District Attorney’s Office.
 At the DAs office, Ms. Lubin dedicated herself to helping victims of domestic violence.
 She handled over 2,000 cases of crimes involving intimate partner violence, including crimes of murder, sexual assault, firearm possession, unlawful dissemination of intimate images, animal cruelty, and numerous other offenses.
-During her time at the DA’s office, Ms. Lubin conducted several trials and received professional training in trauma and trauma-informed care.

 Ms. Lubin is a regular speaker on issues relating to domestic violence, police brutality, and racial injustice.